parantapa/sqlpygen/README.rst

   # Lines starting with -- are used to provide SqlPyGen with annotations.

   # Using the "module" annotation
-  # we name the python module/file to be generated.
+  # we name the python module to be generated.
-  # This will create a file called example1.py
   -- module: example1

   # We use "schema" annotations to annotate